Defer and Cleanup

 will not run, this a useful property because if the file failed to open, we don’t need to close it.

-Defer try
+defer try

 A defer try